Percocet Abuse Symptoms, Side Effects, and Addiction Treatment

 Credit: Consumer Reports

 Percocet abuse can lead to dependence and addiction.
-As one struggles with opioid addiction, compulsive misuse of the drugs can cause:
+As a person struggles with opioid addiction, compulsive misuse of the drugs can cause:

-- Physical damage to your body such as liver failure from too much acetaminophen.
+- Physical damage to the body, such as liver failure from too much acetaminophen.

-- The onset of withdrawal symptoms when drug effects wear off—further compelling continued misuse.
+- The onset of opioid withdrawal symptoms when drug effects wear off—further compelling continued misuse.

 People with a Percocet problem sometimes find it difficult to obtain a regular supply of the drug, resulting in a cycle of abuse and withdrawal.
-Withdrawal symptoms can include:
+Percocet withdrawal symptoms can include:

 - Excessive sleepiness.